Learn and avoid the following mistakes when starting a project with your customer, here are 7 main pitfalls of IoT sales

 - Everyone loves to play, loves the gadgetry and the endless opportunities.
 Don’t show off and propose immediate PoC…it is very tempting but deadly.
 Do the detailed discovery (or at least qualification) and agree on the overall business before the PoC.
 PoC is there just to confirm assumptions and close the deal.

-2. Don’t take the maximum possible deployment as basis of your opportunity evaluation (number of dust bins, number of trees, number of parcels).
+- Don’t take the maximum possible deployment as the basis of your opportunity qualification (number of dust bins, number of trees, number of parcels).
 Better ask for the project budget for this year and certainly the next year.
 Ask what minimal deployment makes sense from the business perspective.
 The quantity that will be on the first order just after the pilot.

 - Remember someone needs to do the real field PoC/integration physical work.
 Discovery gives you a pretty good scope of the project.
-Define clearly and early who is going to do what at what price and how the partners will get involved and paid even before the PoC starts.
+Besides, define early and clearly who is going to do and deliver what, at which price and how the partners will get involved and paid even before the PoC starts.
 Don’t be shy to ask money for PoC.

 Get as much business information as possible.
-Ask why? why now? why this technology and not something else?
+Ask why?
+Why now?
+Why this technology and not something else?
 Try to be a real expert in the IoT field.